Cybertas/A-Simple-Bash-Scripting-Guide/README.md

 ## Important Note
 1. Firstly, I would like to give a shout out to "The Linux Command Line" by William Shotts.
 Majority of this guide is summarized from "The Linux Command Line."
 To learn more about Bash, recommend checking out [The Linux Command Line](https://linuxcommand.org/tlcl.php).
 2. Practice is an indispensable part of mastering any skill.
-To use Bash comfortably and efficiently, I recommend practicing while learning.
+To use Bash efficiently, I recommend practicing along.

 ## What is Bash?
 - Bash, short for "Bourne Again SHell," is a command-line shell and scripting language.